trustedanalytics/application-broker/README.md

 ### Prerequisites

+Application broker is using [app-dependency-discoverer] (https://github.com/intel-data/app-dependency-discoverer) so you need to run it locally before using application-broker.
+You also need to specify url and credentials to it in app-dependency-discoverer-ups with content described earlier.

-To locally develop this service broker, we encourage you to use lightweight reference app that will push and start fast.
+To locally develop this service broker, we encourage you to use lightweight reference stack that will push and start fast.
 Testing won't take too much time.
-You can use sampleApp we placed in functional_tests/sampleApp directory.

 Additionally you will need mongodb instance.
 Install it by using package-manager your distro provides.
 For Ubuntu/Debian it will be: `sudo apt-get install mongodb`.
 Local Application Broker will connect to it on default port so no additional configuration is needed.